-COSI provides graduate students with new or significantly enhanced coursework and training in object-driven research, including increased access to objects in the museum’s renowned permanent holdings (both on view and in storage) and to the expertise of the museum’s professional staff.
-Introducing the more intensive and direct study of objects at a formative moment, the program provides graduate students with tools, skills, and experiences that will shape their dissertation research and prepare them for further work as faculty and, for many of them, also for positions in museums, libraries, or other research settings involving collections.
+COSI provides graduate students with coursework and training in object-driven research, including increased access to objects in the museum’s renowned permanent holdings and to the expertise of the museum’s professional staff.
+Introducing the more intensive and direct study of objects at a formative moment, the program provides graduate students with tools, skills, and experiences that will shape their dissertation research and prepare them for scholarly careers in academia, museums, libraries, or other research settings involving collections.

-COSI programming has been implemented in many ways throughout our PhD program, including: a required class co-taught across institutions and centered on original artworks, curatorial fellowships, graduate student-taught classes at the Art Institute or other museums, seminars taught by local curators and conservators, workshops with visiting scholars, colloquia and conferences, research assistantships, and private collection visits.
+COSI programming has been implemented in many ways throughout our graduate program, including: a required class co-taught across institutions and centered on original artworks, curatorial fellowships, graduate student-taught classes at the Art Institute or other museums, seminars taught by local curators and conservators, workshops with visiting scholars, research assistantships, and private collection visits.

-COSI builds on our Rhoades Exchange Program with the AIC, which was established in 2007 and includes an annual seminar taught by an AIC curator or conservator and a 10-month curatorial internship for an advanced PhD student.
+COSI builds on our Rhoades Exchange Program with the AIC, which was established in 2007 to offer an annual seminar taught by an AIC curator or conservator and yearlong curatorial training for a PhD student.

 Art Institute of Chicago

 While the Art Institute of Chicago is a rich resource for the entire city and region, COSI brings our institutions closer and facilitates direct relationships with the collection, facilities, and curators.
-Placing two writing fellows in the Art Institute with curator mentors, and providing for one teaching fellow to conduct their own seminar each academic year, COSI provides students with the unique opportunity to engage deeply with the AIC’s collection.
+Placing curatorial research fellows in the Art Institute with curator mentors, and encouraging teaching fellows to conduct their own seminars in the museum’s galleries and studyrooms, COSI provides students with the unique opportunity to engage deeply with the AIC’s collection.
 Their wide range of collections and easy access for the academic community–all students get free entry–gives the Art History department a seemingly bottomless resource for object study.

 Fellows are in residence at the Art Institute, working closely with a curatorial mentor.
 In collaboration with the Department of Academic Engagement and Research, which originated in the Chicago Objects Study Initiative, the Department of Art History appoints up to two fellows following a competitive application process during the preceding spring.
 All three institutions strive for the best possible matches between Fellows and curators, matches that make pedagogical and professional sense given the Fellow’s career stage and research interests and given the curator’s work plans and expertise.
-The fellowships provide substantial stipends and cover tuition, insurance, and fees.
+The fellowships provide stipends to complement annual University of Chicago funding.

-Every academic year, we invite some of the scholars who present one of our Smart Lectures to conduct an object-based discussion in the Art Institute’s permanent collection or a particular temporary exhibition of the Art Institute or other area institution.
+Every academic year, we invite some of the scholars who present one of our Smart Lectures to conduct an object-based discussion in the permanent collection or a particular temporary exhibition of the Art Institute or other area institution.
 The joint visits are open to a limited group of students, faculty, and/or curators, small enough to view objects closely and to have meaningful conversation.
 Select objects are often drawn from storage as well as exhibitions, and the format allows for close examination of objects.
 We also offer related workshops by visiting scholars or curators centered on close examinations of objects or object-centered research skills, for example on provenance or imaging techniques.

-To help integrate objects into the classroom and to facilitate close work with the collections of the Art Institute and other local institutions, faculty who plan to teach courses that will meet at the AIC or otherwise make use of their collections may be awarded Mellon funds to hire research assistants to help identify and research suitable objects from the Art Institute's collection.
+To help integrate objects into the classroom and to facilitate close work with the collections of the Art Institute and other local institutions, faculty who plan to teach courses that will meet at the AIC or otherwise make use of their collections may be awarded departmental funding to hire student research assistants to help identify and research suitable objects from the area's collections.

 Private Collection Visits

-To complement COSI and Rhoades programming, the Department of Art History throughout the academic year organizes visits to Chicago-area private collectors in response to faculty and student interests.
+The Department of Art History organizes visits to Chicago-area private collectors in response to faculty and student interests.
 These visits aim to provide students with opportunities to develop deeper knowledge of their area of study, to draw on the distinctive expertise of private collectors, to access privately held objects, and to build working relationships with patrons of the arts in the Chicago community.